amirayat/TRC20-Wallet-Tracker/README.md

 ## TRC20 wallet tracker

-This project helps you to track your TRC20 wallet deposite transactions.
+This project helps you to track your TRC20 wallet deposit transactions.

 ### celery commands
 ```bash